 Motley Fool Options is much more than a basic options alerts service: it uncovers advanced options trading strategies and makes them accessible to beginners and experts.

-If you’ve never traded options before, Fool Options investment advice will help you hit the ground running with a full training course for new options traders, but it’s not just for beginners.
+If you’ve never traded options before, Motley Fool Options’ investment insight will help you hit the ground running with a full training course for newcomers, but it’s not just for beginners.
 Options veterans can get a lot out of the service, too.

 The service also keeps you informed with regular alerts and updates.
 You’ll regularly receive multiple picks and detailed research on the latest market moves.

-Fool even goes so far as to break down each potential trade individually and explains the potential risk-reward scenarios so you can trade options with confidence.
+Fool breaks down each potential trade individually and explains the potential risk-reward scenarios so you can trade options with confidence.

 The Fool even includes alternative options strategies for each trade, allowing you to choose the best approach for your unique circumstances.